DaniruKun/danirukun-dev/README.md

 | `pnpm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm run astro -- --help` | Get help using the Astro CLI                     |

+## Data

+The project uses SanityCMS for the content.
+The studio repository can be found on [Github](https://github.com/DaniruKun/cms).

 ## Credit

 This theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).